David Thompson (explorer): Early life

 David Thompson was born in Westminster, Middlesex, to recent Welsh migrants from Radnorshire David and Ann Thompson.
 They changed their family name from ap Thomas to Thompson.
 When Thompson was two, his father died.
 Due to his widowed mother not having financial resources, she placed Thompson, 29 April 1777, the day before his seventh birthday, and his older brother in the Grey Coat Hospital, a school for the disadvantaged of Westminster.
 Thompson graduated to the Grey Coat mathematical school, well known for teaching navigation and surveying.

 He received an education for the Royal Navy: including mathematics of trigonometry and geometry, practical navigation including using of nautical instruments, finding latitudes and longitudes and making navigational calculations from observing the sun, moon and tide, and drawing maps and charts, taking land measurements, and sketching landscapes.
 He later built on these skills to make his career.
 In 1784, when Thompson was 14, the Grey Coat treasurer paid the Hudson's Bay Company the sum of five pounds, upon which the youth became an apprentice employee of the company, contracted for a period of seven years to be trained as a clerk.
+In fact, two students had been selected for apprenticeships, but the other child was so scared of moving to the wilderness that he ran away, leaving just Thompson to take the position.

 He set sail on a ship to North America on 28 May of that year, leaving England.